Kong/docs.konghq.com/app/konnect/org-management/audit-logging/reference.md

 {:.note}
-> **Note:** As of Sept 15, 2023, the following changes apply:
-> - The name of the authorization logs have been updated:
+> **Note:** As of Sept 15, 2023, the name of the authorization logs have been updated:
 >  - From `Authz.runtimegroups` to `Authz.control-planes`
 >  - From `Authz.services` to `Authz.api-products`
-> - This change has no effects on the traceability of the resources by id.
+> This change has no effects on the traceability of the resources by id.

 ## Access logs